fermyon/developer/content/cloud/quickstart.md

 ./spin login
 ```

 This command will generate an authentication code for your current device to be authorized against the Fermyon Cloud.
+Follow the instructions in the prompt to complete the authorization.

 {{ details "Learn more" "The default behavior of `spin login` is to authenticate with the Fermyon Cloud.
 The command can authenticate against any instance of the [Fermyon Platform](../platform/index). #TODO Check the link." }}